Santiago López (soccer, born 2005)

-Santiago López López (born 10 June 2005) is a professional soccer player who plays as a forward for UNAM in Liga MX.
+Santiago López López (born 10 June 2005) is a professional soccer player who plays as a forward for Pumas UNAM in Liga MX.
 Born in Mexico, he is a youth international for Canada.

 Early life

 Born in Morelia, Mexico, López lived in Canada from 2009 to 2015, when his parents moved for work, before then returning to Mexico.
 In Canada, he played with Oakville SC.
 López joined the youth academy of UNAM in 2019 at the age of 13.
 He was the top scorer for the UNAM U18s in the 2023 Apertura with 10 goals.

 Club career

 On 29 January 2024, he made his senior and professional debut with UNAM, as a substitute, in a 3–1 Liga MX win over Pachuca.
 On 6 February 2025, López scored his first goal in his first ever start for UNAM in their CONCACAF Champions Cup Round One match against Cavalry FC, putting them ahead 1-0 just before halftime.

+On 16 April 2026, López was loaned out to Atlético Ottawa of the Canadian Premier League.
+He made his debut on 19 April, starting in a match against FC Supra du Québec.